 - b.
 No impact.
-There is no riparian habitat or other sensitive natural community located within the project site (McCormick 2018).
+There is no riparian habitat or other sensitive natural community located within the project site (MESA 2018).
 The project is also not located within, or adjacent to, the Kern River riparian habitat area.
 Therefore, the project would not have a substantial adverse effect on any riparian habitat or other sensitive natural community. - c.
-No impact.
-Based on the results of the field survey and a review of the USFWS National Wetlands Inventory, there are no wetlands, as defined by Section 404 of the federal Clean Water Act (CWA), located within the project site (McCormick 2018).
+Less-than-significant impact.
+Based on the results of the field survey and a review of the USFWS National Wetlands Inventory, there are no wetlands, as defined by Section 404 of the federal Clean Water Act (CWA), located within the project site (MESA 2018).
+One blue-line feature was identified at the site, but this feature is present strictly on map searches and no evidence of this feature is currently present at the site (MESA 2018).
 Therefore, the project would not have a substantial adverse effect on federally-protected wetlands. - d.
 Less than significant with mitigation incorporated.
 The project site is not within the Kern River floodplain (noted as a wildlife corridor in the MBHCP) and is not along a canal that has been identified by the USFWS as a corridor for native resident wildlife species.
-Therefore, it was concluded that the project would not interfere with wildlife movement (McCormick 2018).
+Therefore, it was concluded that the project would not interfere with wildlife movement (MESA 2018).